 An American-born publisher and printer based in Paris, Michael Woolworth established his atelier in 1985.
 The shop specializes in lithography techniques as well as woodcuts, linocuts, monotypes, etchings and multiples, all exclusively on hand presses.
 Michael Woolworth Publications produces its own editions throughout the year and organizes events in galleries, museums, bookstores, art fairs as well as in the print shop.

-In 2011, Michael Woolworth received the title Chevalier dans l'ordre des arts et des lettres by the French culture ministry.
-That same year, he was honored by the French government with the title of Maître d'art and in 2012, recognized as part of France's 'living heritage' (EPV, or Entreprise du Patrimoine Vivant).
-Since 2008, Julien Torhy, a printer trained at the Ecole supérieure des beaux-arts de Cornouaille in Quimper, France, has been a full-time collaborator.
-In 2015, he co-founded with Sylvie Boulanger, director of CNEAI, the art fair MAD (Multiple Art Days) in Paris to promote activity of contemporary artists in edition making.
+In 2011, Michael Woolworth received the title Chevalier dans l’ordre des arts et des lettres by the French culture ministry.
+That same year, he was honored by the French government with the title of Maître d’art and in 2012, recognized as part of France’s “living heritage” (EPV, or Entreprise du Patrimoine Vivant).
+In 2015, he co-founded with Sylvie Boulanger, ex-director of CNEAI, the art fair MAD (Multiple Art Days) in Paris to promote activity of contemporary artists in edition making.
 Each year around 100 publishers come to MAD to show their new projects.
+From 2021 to 2023, Paul Moragues, Gaëtan Girard and Léa Tupper have become the full time collaborators in the shop.

 In 1985, he opened his own print shop on the Île Saint Louis.
 His first project, with the Surrealist Matta, consisted of 90 scenes from Cervantes’ Don Quixote.
 He continued collaborations with Daniel Pommereulle and Jorge Camacho and invited several new artists to work at the shop including Americans William MacKendree and Marc Marder, a composer; Austrian Gunter Damisch, and numerous French artists: Hyperrealist Claude Yvel, Figuration Libre artist Rémi Blanchard, abstract painters Frédérique Lucien, Stéphane Bordarier, Jean-François Maurige and Pierre Mabille, and Arman, with whom he made the 1997 book Afrikan Matricule, a poem by Joseph Guglielmi with 26 original lithographs.